move-language/move/language/documentation/spec/vm.md

 network, or verification, or transformations into runtime structures (e.g. linking).

-In a typical client, onsistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
+In a typical client, consistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
 Other clients may have different "code models" (e.g. some form of versioning).